 About the School of Music

-Our student body is drawn from across Canada and around the world.
-In recent years, students from Ghana, Malawi, Colombia, China, Japan, Mexico, Costa Rica, Paraguay, Hungary, South Africa, Ukraine, Russia, Mexico and the former Yugoslavia have enrolled in Brandon University’s famed School of Music.
-Many students attending the School of Music receive scholarships.
-Last year, music students received over $200,000 in scholarships, assistantships and bursaries.
+In recent years our student body has been drawn from across Canada and around the world, including students from Mexico, Russia, Malawi, China, Paraguay, Colombia, Ghana, Japan, Costa Rica, Hungary, South Africa, Ukraine, and the former Yugoslavia.
+Many students attending the School of Music receive scholarships, assistantships and bursaries, which totaled over $200,000 last year.

 The School of Music has an outstanding student/teacher ratio of about 8 to 1, with a teaching body of 21 full-time and 20 part-time faculty members includes internationally renowned performers, conductors, composers and scholars.
 We also hosts many visiting professors for short- and long-term residencies.
 These have included Jazz legend Bob Brookmeyer, American composer George Crumb, Canadian pianist Marc-André Hamelin and ethnomusicologist Parmela Attariwala.